| "My lord?" The voice

 stacking the soiled plates ready to be carried back to the kitchen.

-She was concentrating so deeply on the problem of moving crockery
+She was concentrating so deeply on the problem of moving the crockery

 without waking any of the guests that she did not see the elleth

-And immediately she realised three things: that Lord Legolas must
+And, immediately, she realised three things: that Lord Legolas

-be protected from seeing this, that the elleth's death must not
+must be protected from seeing the body; that the elleth's death

-be allowed to spoil the harvest rite, and that she must, therefore,
+must not be allowed to spoil the Harvest Ceremony; and that she,

-get help as quickly and discreetly as possible, before the guests
+therefore, must get help as quickly and discreetly as possible,

-awoke.
-And, lifting her full skirts, she ran as fast as she could
+So, lifting her full skirts, she ran as fast as she could to

-to the kitchens, where she knew she would find the Captain of
+the kitchens, where she knew she would find the Captain of the

 "Where is Maranwë?" asked the Steward of the Household.

-"She did not arrive this morning, Master Eö,"
+"She has not arrived this morning, Master Eö,"

 said the cook.
 "And I am worried, for she is a conscientious